iserf/CSF-CFDNA_SEQ_V1/README.md

 # Getting started

 ## Download the repository
-Download the directory "github_repo" with all its sub-direcoties.
-This directory is your CSF_CFDNA_SEQ home directory (home_dir).
+Download the github repository with all its sub-direcoties.
+The main directory is your CSF_CFDNA_SEQ home directory (home_dir).

-**IMPORTANT: The absolute file path ([absolute filepath]/github_repo) has to specified as the home_dir argument when running any script of this pipeline**
+**IMPORTANT: The absolute file path ([absolute filepath]/CSF_CFDNA_SEQ) has to specified as the home_dir argument when running any script of this pipeline**

-Scripts can be run from the sub-directory /github_repo/CSF_CFDNA_SEQ.
+Scripts can be run from the sub-directory /CSF_CFDNA_SEQ/CSF_CFDNA_SEQ.
 Results are produced in the /github_repo/data/results section.
 Ressources and software needed by the respective scripts are stored within github_repo/reference or github_repo/software.
 Due to the large size of several GB, the following ressources have to be manually installed within github_repo/reference section:

 1. hg38 reference fasta within github_repo/reference/hg38/v0/
 2. gatk Funcotator data source within github_repo/reference/funcotator_dat_source_in_use